Sequential Reattempt of Telecloning: Reattempting via optimal telecloned state

 The shared state is symmetric in both the receiver's end, and hence the second Charu, \(C_2\) also obtains the same state.
 Therefore, after the first round, the expression of required fidelity as a function of the sharpness parameter $\lambda$ can be computed for a receiver, say, \(C_1\) as

 It clearly demonstrates that there exists a range of \(\lambda\) above which any arbitrary state can be telecloned to both the receivers with a fidelity more than the classical one, i.e., \(2/3\) \cite{massarpopescu} while the maximal fidelity is in accordance with optimal cloning machine \cite{buzek97, buzek98, cloning98}, i.e., $f_1=\frac{5}{6}$ is achieved when the measurement is projective.
+Notice that, instead of performing unsharp measurement in this scenario, the fidelity is a state-independent quantity since it is based on the universal cloning.
+It implies that we do not require to consider average fidelity.